Lung Cancer Screening in Canada

 The Canadian Task Force on Preventive Health Care showed that the number needed to screen (NNS) for lung cancer is 3222.
 This means that out of 322 people in the high risk population that are screened for lung cancer, one person will be diagnosed with lung cancer2.
 In comparison, the NNS for breast cancer (age 50-69) is 7214.

 CT scans carry the risk of exposure to radiation and a positive scan could lead to an invasive procedure such as a lung biopsy.
 Due to this, screening should be monitored and controlled in order to minimize harms and maximize the benefits through appropriate follow-up.
 Lung cancer screening is only recommended to those that have been identified as high risk.

-Currently no province has a formal screening program.
+Currently only Ontario, Quebec and BC have formal screening programs and Alberta has a trial program.
 However hospitals and clinics across the country have teams and the expertise to conduct lung cancer screening.
 Speak to your family physician to get a referral or call your provincial cancer association to help identify a centre with expertise.

 1 Canadian Cancer Statistics Advisory Committee.
 Canadian Cancer Statistics 2018.
 Toronto, ON: Canadian Cancer Society; 2018.
 Available at: cancer.ca/Canadian-Cancer-Statistics-2018-EN

 2 Canadian Task Force on Preventive Health Care.
 “Recommendations on Screening for Lung Cancer.”
 CMAJ, CMAJ, 5 Apr.
 2016, www.cmaj.ca/content/188/6/425.